Vessel Sourcing Service

 6. Sale and Purchase Follow-Up

-If the buyer decides to proceed, SVC Marine can assist with commercial follow-up, offer submission, negotiation coordination, MOA support, delivery preparation and post-purchase technical planning.
+If the buyer decides to proceed, SVC Marine follows the commercial process, price discussion, offer stage, negotiation, MOA discussion, delivery planning and post-purchase technical preparation.

-• MOA coordination with buyer’s legal or commercial team
+• MOA discussion with buyer’s legal or commercial team

 • Deposit, inspection, delivery and document timeline follow-up